Having an operation as a day case patient (under a general anaesthetic)

 The photo’s in this booklet show the location of the Day Surgery Centres and Surgical Admissions Lounges.

-After arriving at the Day Surgery Centre or Surgical Admissions Lounge you will be seen by a nurse who will ask you further questions, take your pulse, blood pressure, and temperature.
+After arriving at the Day Surgery Centre or Surgical Admissions Lounge you will be seen by a nurse.
+They will ask you further questions, take your pulse, blood pressure, and temperature.

 You will have wristbands put on showing your identity and other details.